nasa/Common-Metadata-Repository/search-app/docs/api.md

 ```

 ### <a name="cmr-graphql"></a> CMR-Graphql
-The CMR has a graphql API which provides an alternative query language for the CMR REST API.
-The cmr-graphql API can retrieve individually requested fields from recources.
-For example a request with a list of specified fields from a collection would return the values for those fields but, not any other fields on the usual collectiosn response from CMR.
-The cmr-graphql can retrive data from multiple recources from a single client request so in a single request we can retrieve data from multiple API's such as the CMR REST API or the cmr-graphDb instance with a single client request.
+The CMR has a GraphQL API which provides an alternative query language for the CMR REST API.
+The [cmr-graphql](https://github.com/nasa/cmr-graphql) API can retrieve individually requested fields from resources.
+For example a request with a list of specified fields from a collection would return the values for those fields but, not any other fields on the usual collections response from CMR.
+The [cmr-graphql](https://github.com/nasa/cmr-graphql) can retrive data from multiple resources from a single client request so in a single request, data from multiple resources such as the CMR REST API or the [cmr-graphDb](https://github.com/nasa/Common-Metadata-Repository/tree/master/graph-db) instance within a single client request.

 ### <a name="apollo-studio"></a> Navigating Apollo Studio
 Navigating to https://graphql.%CMR-ENV%earthdata.nasa.gov/api on the browser providers an interface through the Apollo Studio services on which the CMR API can be queried.
-The User interface providers autocomplete, concept schema definitions, and request/response handling using the graphql language.
+The User interface providers autocomplete, concept schema definitions, and request/response handling using the GraphQL language.

 ### <a name="cmr-graphql-programmatic-requests"></a> Programmatic requests to CMR-Graphql

-The cmr-graphql API can handle POST requests from external clients (In the graphql query language all requsts must be POST requests).
+The [cmr-graphql](https://github.com/nasa/cmr-graphql) API can handle POST requests from external clients (In the GraphQL query language all requests must be POST requests).
 A 'Content-Type' with the value 'application/json' must be specified in the header of the request.
 The body must be valid JSON and should contain the request information you are looking for.
 The examples below use the `curl` tool.
-Integration with cmr-graphql will vary in implementaiton by individual programming languages and frameworks which may implement their own libraries or wrappers for graphql requests.
-The Apollo Studio providers, under the more info button (elipsis button), a `Copy Operation to cURL` which can be used to copy an equivilant `curl` to the query in the interface.
+Integration with [cmr-graphql](https://github.com/nasa/cmr-graphql) will vary in implementation by individual programming languages and frameworks which may implement their own libraries or wrappers for GraphQL requests.
+The Apollo Studio providers, under the more info button (ellipsis button), a `Copy Operation to cURL` which can be used to copy an equivalent `curl` to the query in the interface.

  __Example of retrieving the count from the first page of collections__
 ```